cblomart/GoProxLB/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔒 Security Note

+This project uses Go 1.22 and may be affected by known vulnerabilities in the Go standard library.
+The CI/CD pipeline includes vulnerability scanning, and we recommend:
+- Regular updates to the latest Go version
+- Monitoring security advisories
+- Testing in isolated environments before production deployment

 ---

 **Ready to optimize your Proxmox cluster?** Start with the [Quick Start](#-quick-start) guide above!